settings icon

 Answer

-The doctrine of eternal generation harkens back to the very early stages of the Christian church.
+The doctrine of eternal generation harkens back to the early stages of the Christian church.
 This doctrine, along with the eternal procession of the Holy Spirit, form the basis for the complete doctrine of the Trinity.
 This doctrine was codified in the Nicene Creed, which is universally accepted as an accurate statement of faith in both Roman Catholic and Protestant churches.
 Furthermore, this doctrine has also been included in such Reformation confessions of faith as the Belgic Confession (Articles X & XI) and the Westminster Confession of Faith (Chapter II.3).
 These two confessions stand as the doctrinal standard for many Reformed and Presbyterian churches worldwide.

-With that said, let’s review what is commonly believed within Evangelical circles in regards to the doctrine of the Trinity.
+With that said, let’s review what is commonly believed within evangelical circles in regards to the doctrine of the Trinity.
 The doctrine of the Trinity makes four basic assertions:

 1. There is one and only one true and living God.